JENNIFER LEVIN-TAVARES: EXECUTIVE DIRECTOR

 Charles Woodward: Music Director

-Charles Woodward holds the master of music degree from Northwestern University and has served on the adjunct music faculties of The College of William and Mary, Christopher Newport University, and Old Dominion University.
+Chuck holds the master of music degree from Northwestern University and has served on the adjunct music faculties of The College of William and Mary, Christopher Newport University, and Old Dominion University.

 Alyson Morrissey: Director of lifelong learning